Last updated on October 19th, 2021

 How to get to the Buddha statue

 The Bahirawakanda Vihara Buddha lies on the opposite side of Kandy to the Udawattakele Forest.
-It’s a 2.5km walk from the forest where you’ll walk through the city and the final stretch involves an uphill climb to the statue, which can be quite tiring for some.
+It’s a 2.5km walk from the forest to this statue and the walk takes you through the city.
+The final stretch involves an uphill climb which can be quite tiring for some.

 3. Indulge in a delicious Sri Lankan meal

 Phew, if you’re following this Kandy free walking tour, you would have walked over 6km’s already!